-9 All of our results can be reproduced if we consider the case where the incumbent has absolute control; that is, are diffusely held by outside shareholders.
+majority of the votes.
+Initially, we consider the case where the incumbent has a large minority block which exceeds that of any other shareholder; that is, $0 < \beta < 1/2$ implying that the incumbent has effective control rather than absolute control.9 The remaining $1 - \beta$ fraction of the common shares are diffusely held by outside shareholders.
 Each individual outside shareholder wants to maximize the value of his holdings.

 The incumbent manager needs to issue equity to raise investment funds.
 Potential new investors are the ones who buy the securities that the firm issues, if any, to finance a new investment project.
 We do not restrict the existing outside shareholders from purchasing the newly issued securities, although we do assume that the incumbent manager is wealth constrained and cannot buy enough newly issued shares to keep his ownership fraction constant.
 Thus, if the firm invests by issuing common shares, the incumbent's ownership fraction declines.
-Also, we rule out any kind of preemptive rights.
+Also, we rule out any kind of preemptive rights offer.

-The final player is the rival manager, representing the rival firm.
+The final player is the rival manager, who controls the rival firm.
 The rival manager, if he values our firm higher than the incumbent, offers to buy the firm.
-We rule out a "manager-rival negotiated" takeover: The only way to acquire the firm is through the market, in an open market purchase of at least 50% plus voting shares.
-All participants are risk-neutral and the discount rate is zero; all securities have prices equal to their expected payoff.
+We rule out a "manager-rival negotiated" takeover: The only way to acquire the firm is through a market transaction, in an open market purchase of at least 50% plus of the voting shares.
+All participants are risk-neutral and the discount rate is zero; all securities have prices equal to their expected payoffs.

 The temporal evolution of events is as follows: Shareholders decide on the types of securities that the firm can issue to finance the new investment opportunity.
-Next, the incumbent decides the level of investment, x, and if x > 0 issues securities to finance the new investment.
+Next, the incumbent decides the level of investment, x, and if x > 0 the firm issues securities to finance the new investment.
 A rival arrives, and if he can take over the firm, he bids for the firm and gains control.
 The actual investment is undertaken and subsequently, the firm is liquidated in the final period and the public value is paid out to the investors as a dividend.
 The manager-in-control obtains the private benefits.
 The quality of the rival is uncertain at the beginning of the scenario, but is revealed at the time of his arrival.
 The figure below depicts the timeline described above: